JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

 In the data assimilation literature, this procedure is often represented by the expression :math:`H({\bf x})`.
 Here :math:`{\bf x}` represents prognostic variables on the model grid, typically obtained from a forecast, and :math:`H` represents the *observation operator* that generates simulated observations from that model state.
 The sophistication of observation operators varies widely, from in situ measurements where it may just involve interpolation and possibly a change of variables (e.g. radiosondes), to remote sensing measurements that require physical modeling to produce a meaningful result (e.g. radiance, GNSSRO).

 So, in this tutorial, we will be running an application called :math:`H({\bf x})`, which is often denoted in program and function names as ``Hofx``.
-This in turn will highlight the capabilities of JEDI's Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`).
+This will highlight the capabilities of JEDI's Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`).

-The goal is to create plots comparable to JCSDA's `Near Real-Time (NRT) Observation Modeling web site <http://nrt.jcsda.org>`_.
-This site regularly ingests observation data for the complete set of operational instruments at NOAA.
-And, it compares these observations to forecasts made through NOAA's operational Global Forecasting System (FV3-GFS) and NASA's Goddard Earth Observing System (FV3-GEOS).

-But there is a caveat.
-The NRT web site regularly simulates millions of observations using model backgrounds with operational resolution - and it does this every six hours!
-That requires substantial high-performance computing (HPC) resources.
+When operational models compute ``Hofx`` as part of their cycling DA applications, they use high-resolution model backgrounds that require substantial high-performance computing (HPC) resources.
 We want to mimic this procedure in a way that can be run on a laptop computer.
-So, the model background you will use will be at a much lower horizontal resolution (c48, corresponding to about 14 thousand points in latitude and longitude) than the NRT website (GFS operational resolution of c768, corresponding to about 3.5 million points).
+So, the model background you will use will be at a much lower horizontal resolution (c48, corresponding to about 14 thousand points in latitude and longitude) than the NOAA operational system (GFS resolution of c768, corresponding to about 3.5 million points).

 Step 1: Setup
 -------------